TosbackCgusBridge-Bot/CGUs-versions/Slideshare/Privacy Policy.md

 7.0 Security

 The security of all Personal Information provided to Scribd is important to us, and Scribd takes reasonable steps designed to protect your Personal Information.
 Unfortunately, no data transmission over the Internet or storage of information can be guaranteed to be 100% secure.
 As a result, while Scribd strives to protect your Personal Information, we cannot ensure or warrant the security of any information you transmit to Scribd, and you do so at your own risk.
 You are responsible for maintaining the secrecy of your own passwords.
-If you have reason to believe that your passwords or Personal Information is no longer secure, please promptly notify us at privacy@scribd.com.
+If you have reason to believe that your passwords or Personal Information is no longer secure, please promptly notify us using this form.

 8.0 Redress/Compliance and Accountability

-If after reviewing this Privacy Policy, you would like to submit a request or you have any questions or privacy concerns, please contact us at privacy@scribd.com.
+If after reviewing this Privacy Policy, you would like to submit a request or you have any questions or privacy concerns, please contact us using this form.